 Introduction

 The Anglophone regions of Cameroon have since late 2016 experienced some sociopolitical crisis which has continued to worsen, escalate to armed forces confrontations, loss of lives and property, internal displacement and increased fear and uncertainty.
 Human right watch (2021) revealed that the acts that have been committed during these attacks resulting from confrontation between government forces and Non-State Armed Groups has targets regions where the employee works and operates.
-Facilities have been stormed by armed personnel on continued basis, and sadly, this has lasted to cost lives and even deeply embarrassingly traumatize many an employee or even employer.
+Facilities have been stormed by armed personnel on a recurring basis or repeatedly, and sadly, this has lasted to cost lives and even deeply embarrassingly traumatize many an employee or even employer.
 Most NSAGs targeting the government embraced the boycott, disruption strategy on economic activities starting from 2017.
-This was coupled with Monday ‘ghost towns’ and other arbitrary social media generated calls for ‘lockdowns’, or more especially on commemorate- ed national days, occasionally extending for several days.
-This strategy of boycott and disruption of economic activities has affected severely employees flexibility and work commitment (Human right watch, 2021).
-The major economic activity in the Anglophone region is farming; They are famous for coffee, bananas, cocoa, and rice farming within the region, and contribute about 20% to the country’s GDP, (Nembot and al., 2023) .The two regions of northwest and southwest (Industrial services declined by more than 30% in 2017, export by 5.3%, consumption by 3.4% and investment by 10.2% with reference to the pre-crisis level according to Nembot(2023).
+This was coupled with Monday ‘ghost towns’ and other arbitrary social media generated calls for ‘lockdowns’, or more especially on commemorated national days, occasionally extending for several days.
+This strategy of boycott and disruption of economic activities has affected severely employee’s flexibility and work commitment (Human right watch, 2021).
+The major economic activity in the Anglophone region is farming; They are famous for coffee, bananas, cocoa, and rice farming within the region, and contribute about 20 per cent to the country’s GDP, (Nembot et al., 2023) .The two regions of northwest and southwest (Industrial services declined by more than 30% in 2017, export by 5.3%, consumption by 3.4% and investment by 10.2% with reference to the pre-crisis level according to Nembot, 2023).
 Awareness of these dynamics would be important for performing an extensive research on remote work and work flexibility on employee commitment in SMEs.
 This crisis has brought political instabilities, economic insecurity and social tensions which poses as a difficult environment for business to run, which affects work flexibility and employee commitment to work, (crisis group, 2017).
 Such disruptions may make it hard for SMEs to facilitate work flexibility and enhance employee’s commitments and access to resources.
 Moreover, employees’ stress, job and personal insecurities, safety issues may reduce their organisational commitment.
 Many of these challenges can be only understood and solved under the conditions of the sociopolitical crisis in Cameroon to which the SMEs have to adapt in order to create appropriate working environment and manage the workforce.

 Problem Statement